|La Maison Du Vignes||Self Catering||Flexible||4||8||2|

 Outside the property has it's own front garden with extensive views of the surrounding hills.
-Guests have access to the main garden with a large trampoline and sunken 10m x 5m pool which has the sun all day.
+Guests have access to the main garden with a large trampoline and sunken 10m x 5m shared pool which has the sun all day.
 There is shade provided by a pergola covered by kiwi plants, parasols, sun loungers, cushions and pool toys.
 A perfect place to relax, read or take a siesta.

 There is a fully fitted kitchen with electric hob and oven, dishwasher, microwave, coffee machine, pots and pans, cutlery, serving bowls, crockery.
 Teatowels and base cleaning products provided.

 There is a large dining table and chairs.

 The open plan living room has a comfortable sofa, tv, dvd,books, board games and tourist information.

 There are 4 bedrooms on the first floor.

 Bedroom 1: 2 90cm single beds.

 Bedroom 3: 1 140cm bed.